arifm0hd/NearestNeighbourGreedy-TravellingSalesmanProblem/readme.md

 I was responsible on working on the **Greedy Approach** combined with the **Nearest Neighbor Algorithm (NND) from Both End-Points**

+## How-to-Use
+Not much just run the code really.
+The input has been predefined for the eil51 instance of the TSP.

 ## Results (Total Path Distance)
 | Greedy    | NND + Greedy     |
 | :-------- | :-------         |